Alessandro Riggi: Club career

-Phoenix Rising

 On February 10, 2017, Riggi signed for USL club Phoenix Rising FC.
 Upon completion of the 2017 season, Riggi would re-sign with the club for the 2018 season.
 His time in Phoenix was marred by injuries, including a torn ACL that resulted in him being unable to play at all in 2019.

-HFX Wanderers

 Riggi signed for HFX Wanderers FC of the Canadian Premier League on December 18, 2019.
 He made his debut on August 15 against Pacific FC.
 He played two seasons for the Wanderers.
 In the shortened 2020 season, he helped the team advance to the final, though they lost to defending champions Forge FC.
 In the 2021 season, Riggi struggled with injuries, appearing in 17 match but never going the full 90 minutes.
 At the end of the season, he announced that he was leaving the club, though he enjoyed his time in Halifax.

-Valour FC

 On February 9, 2022, Riggi signed with Valour FC.
 He departed the club at the end of the season.

+In the summer of 2023, he went abroad to play in the Cambodian Premier League with Angkor Tiger.
+After a season in the Cambodian circuit, he joined Davao Aguilas in the Philippines Football League.
+In 2025, he signed with Paro FC in the Bhutan Premier League.